tue-ees-5xwg0/assignments/assignment_3/README.md

 You need to design how the functionalities are organized in some reasonable abstractions, e.g., Python classes or independent functions.

+**NOTE: the funtionalities are independent from each other.
+For example, for optimal tap position analysis, you need to analyse the original grid with house profile, WITHOUT the EV profile.**

 ### Input data validity check

 Check the following validity criteria for the input data.